paschalihenacho/ReadMe-Generator/README.md

     - [Details](#details)

     ## Installation
-    Packages required to run this program are: node js
+    Packages required to run this program are:

     ## Usage
-    Examples of how to use this program: quickly create team readme file
+    Examples of how to use this program:

     ## License
     MIT

     ## Tests
-    To test, run the following command: npm test
+    To test, run the following command:

     ## Contributors
-    Paschal Ihenacho

     ## Contact